apache/incubator-gluten-site/docs/get-started/Velox.md

 Gluten will internally build and link to a specific version of QPL library, but extra environment setup is still required.
 Please refer to [QPL Installation Guide](https://intel.github.io/qpl/documentation/get_started_docs/installation.html) to install dependencies and configure accelerators.

-**This step is required if your application is running as Non-root user**.
+**This step is required if your application is running as Non-root user.**
 Create a group for the users who have privilege to use IAA, and grant group iaa read/write access to the IAA Work-Queues.

 ```bash
 sudo groupadd iaa